zircomars/365-microsoft-network/azure/ownPrivateVersio/pageView and roles.md

 ## permissions type

-All permission and role types can be found under the link, but global admin (is like super root) and control everything like sharepoint, users data, exchange and ect.
+All permission and role types can be found under the link, but global admin (is like super root) and control everything like sharepoint, users data, reset user password, execute/update/delete users or groups, check exchange (emails) logs and ect.
 - https://learn.microsoft.com/en-us/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide

 hmm.. small surpised even created new user (another member) without any roles can logged to admin center `admin.microsoft.com`, but it can not do any change like update/delete/execute any users just like only view only.
 But it got allow go to other path websites e.g. azure entra id and ect, but until global admin give an access, then can change something.